-- (A) Nothing in this Article or elsewhere in this Agreement shall be construed to permit the Association or an employee to process a grievance (1) in behalf of any employee without their consent, or (2) with respect to any matter which is the subject of a grievance, an appeal, an administrative action before a governmental board or agency, or court proceeding, brought by an individual employee or group of employees, or by the Association. - (B) All grievances will be presented at the initial step with the following exceptions: - (1) If a grievance arises from the action of an official higher than the agency Step 1 management representative, the grievance shall be initiated at Step 2 or Step 3, as appropriate, by submitting a grievance form as set forth in Step 1 (Appendix B) within 15 days following the occurrence giving rise to the grievance. - (2) The Association shall have the right to bring a class action grievance on behalf of employees in its own name concerning disputes relating to the interpretation or application of this Agreement.
+- (A) Nothing in this Article or elsewhere in this Agreement shall be construed to permit the Association or an employee to process a grievance (1) in behalf of any employee without their consent, or (2) with respect to any matter which is the subject of a grievance, an appeal, an administrative action before a governmental board or agency, or court proceeding, brought by an individual employee or group of employees, or by the Association. - (B) All grievances will be presented at the initial step with the following exceptions: - (1) If a grievance arises from the action of an official higher than the agency Step 1 Management Representative, the grievance shall be initiated at Step 2 or Step 3, as appropriate, by submitting a grievance form contained in Appendix B within 15 days following the event giving rise to the grievance. - (2) If the grievance arises from an agency action listed in Article 7(C) of this Agreement, a grievance shall be initiated at Step 2 or 3, as appropriate, by submitting a grievance form as contained in Appendix B within 15 days following the event giving rise to the grievance. - (3) The Association shall have the right to bring a class action grievance on behalf of employees in its own name concerning disputes relating to the interpretation or application of this Agreement.
 The grievance shall not include disciplinary actions taken against an employee.
 The Association's election to proceed under this Article shall preclude it from proceeding in another forum on the same issue.
-The class action grievance form shall identify the specific group (i.e., employees' job classification(s), work unit(s), institution(s), etc.) adversely impacted by the dispute relating to the interpretation or application of the Agreement.
-A class action grievance shall be initiated at Step 2 of this procedure, in accordance with the provisions set forth therein, within 15 days of the occurrence of the event giving rise to the grievance.
+The Association shall identify on the grievance form the specific group (e.g., employees' job classification(s), work unit(s), institution(s), etc.) adversely impacted by the dispute relating to the interpretation or application of the Agreement.
+A class action grievance shall be initiated at Step 2 or, where more than one agency is implicated, Step 3 of this procedure, by submitting a grievance form as contained in Appendix B within 15 days following the event giving rise to the grievance.